hochunlin/mesti_jl_internal/mumps/README.md

 Please remember to modify <code>"/home/usc/Downloads/MUMPS_5.6.2/lib"</code> to your own MUMPS libraries path.

 When we run Julia interface for MUMPS, the machine may not find the libraries by itself.
-To solve those issues, please follow the steps depending on your OS.
+To solve those issues, please follow the steps depending on your OS:

 - Linux or Windows